jlucid/kjson/README.md

 # KJSON Library for KDB+ Integration

 This library provides tools to convert JSON data to KDB+ objects and vice versa, facilitating seamless integration between JSON and KDB+ data.
 The library uses RapidJSON to parse and serialize JSON and is built to work efficiently with KDB+ native data types.
-The library
+The library took as a starting point the qrapidjson library which provided a means of converting K objects to JSON.
+This implementation was built using chatGPT o1-preview.
+It has been tested against the K objects given in the unittests.q file.

 ## Features
 - Convert JSON strings to KDB+ objects.